-There are several great areas and cities throughout the DOMINICAN REPUBLIC to buy property, but the best place to buy property depends on the buyer's needs, wants, and plans.
-For example if the plan is to buy a nice vacation home by the beach in a peaceful area close an international airport and good hospitals, than PUNTA CANA, LAS TERRENAS, PUERTO PLATA, SOSUA, CABARETE will be the best places to buy property; If the plan to come retire and live in the mountains enjoying a nice garden with beautiful flowers, but yet be close to a major city with good hospitals and an international airport, than JARABACOA will be the best place to buy property.
-However, if the objective is to be in a major city in the middle of the action, than SANTO DOMINGO and SANTIAGO are the best places to buy property.
+There are several great areas and cities throughout the DOMINICAN REPUBLIC to buy property, but the best place to buy a property depends on the buyer's needs, wants, and plans.
+For example, if the plan is to buy a nice vacation home or investment property by the beach in a peaceful area close to an international airport and good hospitals, then PUNTA CANA, LAS TERRENAS, PUERTO PLATA, SOSUA, CABARETE will be the best places to buy property; If the plan to come to retire and live in the mountains enjoying a nice garden with beautiful flowers, but yet be close to a major city with good hospitals and an international airport, than JARABACOA will be the best place to buy property.
+However, if the objective is to be in a major city in the middle of the action, then SANTO DOMINGO and SANTIAGO are the best places to buy property.

-However, if the plan is to buy a investment properties to put on short-term rental like AIRBNB, than the best place to buy is where there are the most tourists which in the DOMINICAN REPUBLIC it is PUNTA CANA.
-If it is commercial properties like gas stations, super markets, shopping plazas, or stores, than any of the above mentioned cities will be a good place to buy property i.e. it will depend on the exact location inside the city which we will help you find the perfect one for your type of business.
+However, if the plan is to buy an investment property to put on short-term rental like AIRBNB, then the best place to buy is where there are the most tourists which in the DOMINICAN REPUBLIC is PUNTA CANA.
+If it is commercial properties like gas stations, supermarkets, shopping plazas, or stores, then any of the above-mentioned cities will be a good place to buy property i.e. it will depend on the exact location inside the city which we will help you find the perfect one for your type of business.

-6. CAN A FOREIGNER GET A MORTAGE FROM A DOMINICAN BANK?
+6. CAN A FOREIGNER GET A MORTGAGE FROM A DOMINICAN BANK?

 Copy of passport